whiteblue3/apoweroftrance-radio-system/README.md

 It contains musicdaemon and API server.
 This project is published as opensource and use LGPL license.

+# Donation
+A Power of Trance is an open source driven project.
+We are sponsored for server maintenance and management.
+It is sponsored through PayPal, and also sponsored by cryptocurrencies such as Bitcoin and Ethereum.

+- PayPal : preparing
+- Bitcoin : bc1q49aq0ktmaa6n0qxq4787xw3k7uwl09q2vtf0ts
+- Ethereum : 0x8b08bDa86d54F0ED51A04E60279C53F99f6ddF40

 # Deploy Issue
 If you use PyCharm and before code push, first you must select file README.md and commit, push code.
 This is a PyCharm bug.